nittifra/ua-ssl-neuro/README.md

 **"Uncertainty-Aware Semi-Supervised Learning for Neurosurgical Navigation"** The full README, and documentation will be made available once the editorial process progresses.

-For any inquiries in the meantime, feel free to reach out.
+For any inquiries in the meantime, feel free to reach out @francesco.nitti@polito.it

 ## Pretrained Weights